Coronavirus Update: All the TV Shows, Movies, Sports, and Major Events Canceled Due to COVID-19 | TV Guide

 FX Productions

 Multiple sources report that FX has halted production on Snowfall, and new series Y for two weeks.
 Atlanta filming is on hold indefinitely while Fargo Season 4 production has been postponed.
 As a result of delay in production, Fargo also pushed back its Season 4 release date.
 With two episodes left to shoot, Fargo will no longer premiere its fourth season on Sunday, April 19th.
-"A new premiere date will be determined once production resumes," FX said in a statement to The Hollywood Reporter.
+"A new premiere date will be determined once production resumes," FX said in a statement, confirming the show would not premiere for the 2020 Emmy Awards cycle.

 Apple TV+